Finding Your Research Voice Workshop

 Applying the Dramatic Arc

 Expressing Passion for Your Research

 Finding a Great Beginning

 Chaptering Your Story

 Homework for the Finding Your Research Voice Workshop:

 In advance of the workshop:

+- Record your 10 minute research talk and upload it to YouTube (if you have a previously recorded talk that’s fine, just the first 10minutes will be viewed).
+Don’t worry about professional quality, it can be done informally on your computer with Zoom.
+Make sure the audio can be heard.
 Your 10 minute talk should cover something you would present at a conference, perhaps in a longer format.
 An hour long talk is often comprised of three separate but linked 10 minute talks.
 Choose the research idea that you are most passionate about as the subject for your talk.
-It’s OK to submit a previously recorded clip, and it doesn’t need to be professionally done (e.g., use your phone or computer).
+Make sure you do not disclose any proprietary information (hopefully you consider this with every talk).

 - Identify the problem and why it is so important

 - Explain why this has not yet been solved